Majanji: Overview

-Majanji sits on the north-eastern corner of Lake Victoria in Uganda, very close to the international border with Kenya.
+Majanji sits on the northeastern corner of Lake Victoria in Uganda, very close to the international border with Kenya.
 The principal activity in the town is fishing, although the weekly catch has declined due to overfishing.
-Iglo Foods Fish Factory, a local fish processor, produces only 10 tonnes of fish every week, compared to 40,000 tonnes daily when they first opened in the early 2000s.
+Iglo Foods Fish Factory, a local fish processor, now produces only 10 tonnes of fish every week, compared to 40,000 tonnes they processed daily when they first opened in the early 2000s.

 Population

-The national census in August 2014 put the population of Majanji sub-county at 11,274.
+The national census in August 2014 recorded the population of Majanji sub-county at 11,274.

 Points of interest

 The following points of interest lie within the town limits or close to the edges of the town: